Arin0402/Data-structures-and-Algorithms/22_CRT/Day 1.md

 ### Day 1

-    1. C language - created by Dennis ritchie (1972)
-                  - at At & T labs (American Telephone and Telegraph )

     2. What is compiler

         - converts source code into machine code
         - converts source code into executable file which can be run by the OS

     3. Main function is a special user defined function
         - user can not change the name of it, but can define the working of it

-    4. printf function returns the length of the input

-        - n = printf("hello world");
-        - output -> 11

-        - n = printf("%d" , 10);
-        - output -> 2

     5. space print using printf